Kinetic Random-Field Nonreciprocal Ising Model

+where $\sigma_i$ represents the Ising spins, $J$ is the nearest-neighbor ferromagnetic interaction, and $h_i$ represents the local random fields.
+Motivated by the fully antisymmetric nonreciprocal Ising model proposed by Avni et al. \cite{avni2025nonreciprocal}, we extend this to a two-species nonreciprocal Ising model with bimodal disorder.
+Since nonreciprocal interactions preclude the definition of a global Hamiltonian, the dynamics are governed by the local selfish energy of a spin $\sigma_i^\alpha$, defined as:

+where, $J>0$ denotes the reciprocal intra-species coupling, while $K_{AB} = -K_{BA} = K > 0$ represents the antisymmetric inter-species coupling.
+This antisymmetry introduces explicit non-reciprocity, breaking the action-reaction symmetry between species A and B. Here $\sum_{j_{nn}}$ runs over nearest neighbours of site $i$, and $h_i$ is a site-dependent random field drawn from a bimodal (double-delta) distribution.

 with $h>0$ the field strength.
-Bimodal distribution is chosen because it is the simplest probability distribution which produces a tricritical point in the random field Ising model.
+A bimodal (double-delta) distribution is chosen because it is the simplest probability distribution which produces a tricritical point in the NRFIM.
 We consider the dynamics to proceed by single-spin flip Glauber kinetics corresponding to the transition rate

-where $\tau$ is the correlation time and $\Delta E_i^\alpha$ is the change in selfish energy due to a single spin flip.
+where $\tau$ is the correlation time, $\Delta E_i^\alpha$ is the change in selfish energy due to a single spin flip, and $T$ is the temperature.
 The dynamics of magnetisation of the different species are described by the master equation